6 minute read

 It is unbelievable how much our world stands on our identifications.
 What do I mean?
 I lost a lot of my identity when I quit my first serious job in IT.
-From an important employee of a big corporation I became student again and soon unpaid trainee in a free clinic.
+From an important employee of a big corporation I became a student again and soon unpaid trainee in a free clinic.
 Nothing that I did seemed serious enough.
 This was due to my tight identification of a crucial specialist.
-Changing my career path back in 2016 was difficult transition.
-Graduation can be also such transition.
-Being a student is much easier than being a doctor (for some people), and then of course, retirement can bring along serious crisis – letting go of a job that identifies you, gives an answer to the question “who am I?”.
-Maybe a new identification as a mother or grandmother can be a bite difficult to swallow, no matter how much joy the birth of a kid can bring.
+Changing my career path back in 2016 was a difficult transition.
+Graduation can be also such a transition.
+Being a student is much easier than being a doctor (for some people), and then, of course, retirement can bring along serious crisis – letting go of a job that identifies you, gives an answer to the question “who am I?”.
+Maybe a new identification as a mother or grandmother can be a bit difficult to swallow, no matter how much joy the birth of a kid can bring.

-If you feel depressed and you try to identify why, you can think of recent big changes and your feeling about them.
+If you feel depressed and you try to identify why you can think of recent big changes and your feeling about them.
 Do you feel that you are YOU anymore?

 Realization of one’s own mortality

 It is never clear when a person is supposed to actually know that he/she is mortal.
 Of course we all know it in theory, but the realization of this simple fact is much deeper than expected.
-It can be a parent’s illness or death, and accident, near death experience, friend’s death.
-It can be anything, but in a certain moment the thought that you will be no longer here some day, sooner than you’ll ever expect just clicks in your mind and becomes part of your psyche.
+It can be a parent’s illness or death, and accident, near-death experience, friend’s death.
+It can be anything, but in a certain moment the thought that you will be no longer here someday, sooner than you’ll ever expect just clicks in your mind and becomes part of your psyche.

-This can be a moment of great creativity, intense care for your family, intense work… or deep depressive state with no way out (seemingly).
+This can be a moment of great creativity, intense care for your family, intense work… or a deep depressive state with no way out (seemingly).
 It is something to be acknowledged and worked on, not ignored by voicing the simple truth, well we will all die after all, so why bother?

-At certain age most of us figure out something important about life – it is not black and white.
+At a certain age most of us figure out something important about life – it is not black and white.
 Of course there are people who seek refuge in this idea, but if we think about it, most things in life are relative to the subjective experience and emotional response.
 There is no good or bad, just things we wish to happen to us and our loved ones and things that we most certainly do not.
-In any case life just IS and the more grey areas we encounter, the more wise and/or confused we become.
+In any case life just IS and the more grey areas we encounter, the wiser and/or confused we become.

 This can be again, great relief or excruciating realization.

 And I don’t talk about a bad break up (because this is an event which is more likely to bring identity crisis) but the realization that nobody will ever complete you.
 We don’t start off thinking what a complicated puzzle life is and how people complete a little, just small parts of it.
 There is never The One, there are just pieces of a life that we try to get in touch with.
-Friends, parents, siblings and lovers will never be enough… and what is even scarier – you will never be enough for anyone.
+Friends, parents, siblings, and lovers will never be enough… and what is even scarier – you will never be enough for anyone.

 Unfortunately you will never be enough even for yourself either.
 Nobody is completely satisfied and this is not the case.
-You might have imagined for long time that certain profession will bring you the desired satisfaction, or certain lifestyle is just all you need to have in order to finally be happy.
+You might have imagined for a long time that certain profession will bring you the desired satisfaction, or a certain lifestyle is just all you need to have in order to finally be happy.
 But there is a reason why meeting your idols or achieving your goals is such a traumatic experience.
 The reality is never perfect.
 You have to give up something in order to get something else.

 Idealization falls with time and at a certain moment, you might get to the conclusion that whatever you imagine as perfect, it is just flawed as anything else.